Frequently Asked Questions

 A revised TAE Training & Assessment Training Package was published earlier in 2016.

-The process to have the new TAE40116 Cert IV TAE and TAE50116 Dip VET added to Scope are quite complex, and we have submitted our application.
+The process to have the new TAE40116 Cert IV TAE and TAE50116 Dip VET added to Scope was quite complex, and many RTOs chose not to bother.
+Of the ones who did apply, many were not successful.

 How long do you take to answer my call, email, marking?